India Walton: Common Council campaign

 On February 1, 2023, Walton announced she would run for a seat on the Buffalo Common Council.
 On February 11, Democratic incumbent Ulysses Wingo, Sr. announced he would not seek re-election.
 In response, Walton said, "I think that it's a good decision, and there's time to make way for new ideas."

 In April, two community activists filed a complaint with the Erie County Board of Elections claiming Walton was not eligible to run based on not meeting residency requirements.
 The board ruled they did not have the authority to disqualify Walton from the race for residency reasons, and ruled they could not certify her for the Working Families Party ballot line in the November general election because her nomination petitions did not state she is a commissioner of deeds.

 Walton was endorsed by the Working Families Party and competed in the Democratic primary in June 2023.
-Her opponents were Murray Holman, the executive director of the Stop the Violence Coalition in Buffalo, and Zeneta Everhart, a staffer for state senator Tim Kennedy who was endorsed by the Erie County Democratic Committee.
+Her opponents were Murray Holman, the executive director of the Stop the Violence Coalition in Buffalo, and Zeneta B. Everhart, a staffer for state senator Tim Kennedy who was endorsed by the Erie County Democratic Committee.
 Everhart won the June 27 Democratic primary, while Walton indicated that she would appear on the general election ballot as the nominee of the Working Families Party.

+2026 campaign for Lieutenant Governor

+On February 4, 2026, Walton was chosen as the running mate for incumbent lieutenant governor Antonio Delgado for the 2026 gubernatorial election.
+Delgado was challenging incumbent governor Kathy Hochul in the Democratic primary.
+On February 10, Delgado and Walton announced that they were withdrawing from the race.